abevoelker/devise-passwordless/README.md

       user:
         not_found_in_database: "Could not find a USER for that email address"
         magic_link_sent: "A USER login link has been sent to your email address.
 Please follow the link to log in to your account."
+        magic_link_sent_paranoid: "If your USER account exists, you will receive an email with a login link.
+Please follow the link to log in to your account."
       admin:
         not_found_in_database: "Could not find an ADMIN for that email address"
         magic_link_sent: "An ADMIN login link has been sent to your email address.
+Please follow the link to log in to your account."
+        magic_link_sent_paranoid: "If your ADMIN account exists, you will receive an email with a login link.
 Please follow the link to log in to your account."
     failure:
       user:
         magic_link_invalid: "Invalid or expired USER login link."